balacode/cmdx/README.md

 # cmdx
-Multi-purpose command line tool to manage files and process source code
+A command line tool to manage files and process source code.

 This tool is a sort of Swiss-Army-Knife for managing files and text processing.
 I wanted to avoid having too many little command line utilities, so I created CMDX which means Command-line Extensions.

+Below is a brief summary of the available commands.

+I am in the process of adding a detailed explanation for the usage of each command.
+In the meantime, you can check the source code or ask me directly.
+Your questions will help make the documentation more concise.

 ## File Manipulation Commands: